Night Editor

 Night Editor is a 1946 American film noir directed by Henry Levin and starring William Gargan, Janis Carter and Jeff Donnell.
 It was based on a popular radio program of the same name.
 The script for the film was based on a previous radio program episode "Inside Story."
 A B-movie produced by Columbia Pictures, the movie was to be the first in a series of films featuring stories about the graveyard-shift police beat reporters at a fictional newspaper, the New York Star, but no other Night Editor films were made.

-Sony Pictures released it in the boxed set Bad Girls of Film Noir: Volume II along with Women's Prison, One Girl's Confession and Over-Exposed.
+In 2010, Sony Pictures released the film on DVD in the Bad Girls of Film Noir: Volume II box set alongside Women's Prison, One Girl's Confession and Over-Exposed.

 Plot

 Crane Stewart (Charles D. Brown), the editor of the New York Star, while playing poker with his friends, tells a story about a cop involved in a murder investigation.

 In flashback, the editor tells the tale of police lieutenant Tony Cochrane (William Gargan), a family man who cheats on his wife with socialite femme fatale Jill Merrill (Janis Carter).
 Cochrane and the woman, who is also cheating on her husband, witness a man bludgeoning his girlfriend to death with a tire iron while the couple is parked at "lovers lane" by the beach.

 The two can't report the crime without revealing their cheating, a dilemma which eventually leads to bigger troubles.
 Meanwhile, Cochrane must investigate the killing but is not able to tell anyone he witnessed the crime.